There are many high-energy activities for keeping dogs physically and mentally fit. This blog will focus on jogging and walking with your dog.

 - A smart tip from Steve Dale that you can use to help your dog differentiate going for a walk from going for a run: use a special leash for jogging.
 “Your dog will see the different leash and soon understand that the special leash is meant for serious running – no stopping to smell the flowers.”

 - Remember, dogs will usually try to keep up with their people just because it is their nature to do so.
 This can mask fatigue and overshadow signs that the dog is overdoing it.
 So be vigilant and do not push your dog too hard.

 - If your dog tries to stop, it’s usually best to let him, since that is often a clear message that he’s being pushed beyond his capacity.
-If the dog is panting heavily or is listing from side to side … or his gait otherwise becomes uneven … slow down to a slow walk, or stop for a water and rest break.
+If the dog is panting heavily or is listing from side to side … or his gait otherwise becomes uneven … slow down to a slow walk, or stop for water and rest breaks.
 It may be time to go home.

 Establish a routine: